Should you still wear a mask on the plane? Doctors explain how to decide - NewsBreak

 Arthur Caplan, a medical ethics professor at New York University, said he would also mask up.
 He’s 72 years old, which puts him at higher risk of serious illness from COVID-19.
 “I am fully vaccinated, but still I don’t see the mask as a huge burden to protect myself a bit more,” he said.

 John Swartzberg, an infectious disease and vaccinology professor at UC Berkeley, told the Washington Post anyone who is concerned about catching the coronavirus should still wear a mask – plain and simple.
-Not to mention, masking can protect you from other types of viruses, like the flu.Man sentenced in 2018 deadly attack of girlfriend’s family with hammer
+Not to mention, masking can protect you from other types of viruses, like the flu.COVID pandemic through the eyes of a Nashville doctor

 If you’re trying to decide whether you should still wear a mask on the plane, the experts we asked suggested asking yourself the following questions: